 Our recommendations vary depending on the amount of soreness you experience after treatment.
 Recommendations may include increasing your water intake, applying heat or ice over the area, gentle stretches and modifications of activities.

 No, insurance plans, including Medicare consider it experimental and therefore it is not covered, and does not have a unique procedural code.
-For this reason, billing of dry needling at our facility, is billed separately from traditional therapy, and the patient will be responsible for providing payment for dry needling same day.
+For this reason, billing for dry needle therapy at our facility, is billed separately from traditional therapy, and the patient will be responsible for providing payment on the same day of the service.
 At therapist discretion, you may also receive traditional therapy interventions, mentioned previously, and those interventions would be billed through your insurance plan.

-What is the cost for dry needling at OrthoIndy Outpatient Therapy?
+How much does dry needling cost at OrthoIndy Outpatient Therapy?

 If entire scheduled therapy session is spent dry needling only, it is a $75.
-If you are receiving traditional therapy interventions, and in addition, some time is also being spent on dry needling, there will be a $20 charge, paid by the patient day of service.
+If you are receiving traditional therapy interventions, and in addition, some time is also being spent on dry needle physical therapy, there will be a $20 charge, paid by the patient day of service.

-Dry needling is currently available at all six OrthoIndy Physical Therapy locations.
+Dry needle therapy is currently available at all six OrthoIndy Physical Therapy locations.
 There is no referral needed to request an appointment with OrthoIndy Physical Therapy.